floor-licker/qalia/README.md

-# 🤖 QA AI - Autonomous Website Testing
+# 🤖 QALIA - Autonomous UI Testing, starts with QA et ca fini avec IA

 **Add AI-powered testing to any webapp in 5 minutes**